pbielicki/soapui-websocket-transport/README.md

 1. Check the soapUI logs.
 You should see <code>"...INFO:Adding factories from [SOAPUI_HOME/bin/factories/soapui-factories.xml]"</code>
 1. You can now send your SOAP message to WebSocket destinations e.g. <code>ws://localhost:8080/example-webapp/echo</code>

+Secured WebSocket endpoint i.e. **wss** is not supported at the moment.

 Tested with soapUI 4.5.x